Travel to Hawaii during Covid-19: What you need to know before you go | NewsChannel 3-12

 The basics

-Hawaii reopened to visitors from within the United States and a small number of countries in October, but visitors must provide evidence of a negative Covid-19 test.
+Hawaii reopened to visitors from within the United States and a small number of countries in October, but visitors must provide evidence of a negative Covid-19 test result.

+Because of winter storms on the US mainland, Hawaii’s Safe Travels Program is temporarily accepting valid test results within 96 hours instead of 72 hours through Wednesday, February 24.
+This applies only to travelers arriving from the mainland.
+The protocols will return to the usual 72 hours on February 25.

 All air passengers entering the United States must now present a negative test result.
 See below for details on which tests types are approved specifically for the state of Hawaii, including for Americans arriving from other states.